Is my sexual harassment prevention training for Rhode Island compliant?

 Rhode Island employers are encouraged to provide sexual harassment prevention training for employees, with additional training for managers.
 Here's everything you need to know to remain compliant.

-Rhode Island employers must also adopt a policy that tells employees that contains: I) a statement that sexual harassment in the workplace is unlawful; (ii) a statement that it is unlawful to retaliate against an employee for filing a complaint of sexual harassment or for cooperating in an investigation of a complaint for sexual harassment; (iii) A description and examples of sexual harassment; (iv) A statement of the range of consequences for employees who are found to have committed sexual harassment; (v) A description of the process for filing internal complaints about sexual harassment and the work addresses and telephone numbers of the person or persons to whom complaints should be made; and (vi) The identity of the appropriate state and federal employment discrimination enforcement agencies, and directions as to how to contact these agencies.
+Rhode Island employers must adopt a policy that tells employees that contains 6 key parts.
+First, a statement that sexual harassment in the workplace is unlawful.
+Secondly, it must include a statement that it is unlawful to retaliate against an employee for filing a complaint of sexual harassment or for cooperating in an investigation of a complaint for sexual harassment.
+Third, include a description and examples of sexual harassment.
+Fourth, provide a statement of the range of consequences for employees who are found to have committed sexual harassment.
+Also ensure you include a description of the process for filing internal complaints about sexual harassment and the work addresses and telephone numbers of the person or persons to whom complaints should be made.
+The sixth and last part of your policy must include the appropriate state and federal employment discrimination enforcement agencies, and directions as to how to contact these agencies.

 As workplace and labor laws continue to evolve, it's important to know your state's sexual harassment prevention training requirements.
 Delivering training that's accessible and relatable is essential.
 It ensures a safe and inclusive workplace.